Q: Why do houses have two numbers?

 The law (221/1996) requires that both numbers be displayed on each building.
 The "lot-and-block" number plate is provided by the municipality, the owner of the building must obtain the street number plate, if applicable, and cover the cost of the attachment and maintenance of both number plates.

 Maria Theresa's legacy

 The "lot-and-block" numbers were gradually introduced at the orders of Empress Maria Theresa beginning in 1767, their original German name was Konskriptionsnummer.
 Most have been renumbered several times since the 18th century, there is no automatic continuity between older and newer numbers.
 The local noblemen tried to sabotage the process initially.
 They saw it, rightly, as part of Maria Theresa's efforts to integrate the Kingdom of Hungary, the Slovaks' home country, more firmly in her Austrian Empire and to start taxing the nobility.
-The drive began with the Imperial and Royal Court sending out officials to compile a sound registry of the Kingdom's real estate.
+The drive began with the Imperial and Royal Court sending out officials to compile a sound registry of the Kingdom's real estate, the urbarium.
 The noblemen prevailed through other means for a long time, their taxation did not materialize until the mid-19th century.

 Black numbers today